bottlepy/bottle/apidoc/tutorial.rst

         return "Hello World!"
     run(host='localhost', port=8080)

-Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your Browser.
-So, what happened here?
+So, whats happening here?

-1. First we imported some bottle components.
+1. First we import some bottle components.
 The :func:`route` decorator and the :func:`run` function.
 2. The :func:`route` :term:`decorator` is used do bind a piece of code to an URL.
 In this example we want to answer requests to the ``/hello`` URL.
-3. This function will be called every time someone hits the ``/hello`` URL on the web server.
-It is called a :term:`handler function` or :term:`callback`.
+3. This function is the :term:`handler function` or :term:`callback` for the ``/hello`` route.
+It is called every time someone requests the ``/hello`` URL and is responsable for generating the page content.
-4. The return value of a handler function will be sent back to the Browser.
+4. In this exmaple we simply return a string to the browser.
 5. Now it is time to start the actual HTTP server.
 The default is a development server running on 'localhost' port 8080 and serving requests until you hit :kbd:`Control-c`.

+This is it.
+Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your Browser.
+Of cause this is a very simple example, but it shows the basic concept of how applications are build with bottle.
+Continue reading and you'll see what else is possible.